 Enable changing wallpaper in Group Policy

-Because Group Policy is available only in Pro and Enterprise editions, this method is not applicable to Home edition.
+Because Group Policy is available only in Pro and Enterprise editions, this method does not apply to Home edition.
 So, if you are on Home edition, please skip to the directions mentioned in Fix 3.

-One can prevent you from changing desktop background by enabling policies in Group Policy.
-Complete the given below directions to make sure that changing desktop background is not disabled in Group Policy.
+One can prevent you from changing the desktop background by enabling policies in Group Policy.
+Complete the given below directions to make sure that changing the desktop background is not disabled in Group Policy.